-This is a cricket sound effect circuit which is another Sound effects generator using LM324 op-amp and emits by a buzzer.
+Are you bored with the ordinary sounds of a buzzer?
+This is a cricket buzzer circuit.
+Which it is another Sound effects generator using LM324 op-amp and emits by a buzzer.

 And they have sound similarly the crickets are singing a couple we’ve ever heard.

 In-circuit, we don’t use any microcontroller ICs so you can build easily them and also cheaper.

 - Use a power supply of 9 VDC.

 - Maximum consumption current about 30 mA